wtmitchell/tradgames/README.md

 A sample response file is included named Random.vs.Random.txt.

 Running GameMaster with the argument `--help` will display the full set of options that the program supports.

+## AgentTester
+The source code for AgentTester is at GameMaster/gui with the main class being named AgentTester.

+AgentTester is a Java Swing GUI to make debugging you agent easier.

+It requires Java 8 to run.

+To use:
+1. Select the type agent you have from the combo box in the upper left corner.
+Use "Binary" if you are using C++, and "Java" if you are using Java.
+2. Press the Browse and navigate to your executable, or main class (Main.class if you used the starting Java code).
+3. Press the "Start" button.
+This will launch a new instance of your agent.

+At this point you can send commands by typing in the textfield at the bottom of the window and either pressing enter or the "Send" button.

+If you wish to view the state of the board, press the "Refresh Board" button.
+This will send the DUMPSTATE and LISTMOVES commands to your agent and graphically show the results on the gameboard.

+When there is a board displayed, hovering over the pieces of the player whose turn it is will highlight the moves reported by the LISTMOVES command.
+If you click on the source piece and then its destination, the input box at the bottom of the screen will be populated by the corresponding MOVE command for that move.

+Finally, when AgentTester launches an agent, it does this in a new process each time (and separate VM for Java).
+Because of this, you should be able to leave AgentTester open, recompile in your IDE, then stop and restart the agent in AgentTester and get the new version.

 ## ChineseCheckersModerator
 ChineseCheckersModerator is a C++ program that validates moves and moderates the play of a game of Chinese Checkers.